johot/WebView2-better-bridge/Readme.md

 # WebView2 Better Bridge

-Call C# methods (async and sync) with complex parameters and return values from TS/JS!
+Using WebView2 call C# methods (async and sync) with complex parameters and return values from TS/JS!

 ## Installation